nydasco/data-pipeline-demo/README.md

 # data-pipeline-demo
 A demonstration of an ELT (Extract, Load, Transform) pipeline using Polars to store data in DeltaTables within local S3 object storage.

-Run `docker-compose up` to start MinIO
+Run `docker-compose up` to start MinIO and Airflow

-You will need to create three buckets:
-1. bronze
-2. silver
-3. gold

-Run the queries in the following order:
-1. get_rates_to_bronze.py
-2. transform_rates_to_silver.py
-3. present_rates_in_gold.py
+You can view the contents of the buckets as they're populated at http://localhost:9001.

+You can access Airflow at http://localhost:8080 using username: `airflow` password: `airflow`.

 The output will be a fact table and a dimension table.